-Please contact your pharmacy to ask them to arrange a "vacation override" with your insurance so you are able to fill the medication early.
+Please contact your pharmacy to ask them to arrange a "vacation over-ride" with your insurance so you are able to fill the medication early.
 Alternately, if the prescription is inexpensive, consider purchasing a 30 day (or less) supply out-of-pocket, not using your insurance benefits.
-Also, if there is no generic for your medication, ask me for samples.

 Ms. Eby electronically sends your pharmacy enough medication at each visit to last until the next appointment.
-Refills are approved with a future booked appointment.
+Prescriptions are approved with a future booked appointment.
 You have access to the appointment schedule and private messaging through the www.patientally.com secure portal.
 If you run out of medication on a weekend or holiday, you can ask your pharmacist for an emergency 3-day supply of medication for non-controlled prescriptions to prevent going without medication until you can reschedule.
 All medication requests are sent electronically to your pharmacy during normal business hours.
 Missing several appointments in a row may result in termination of care.

 Inform your new pharmacy that you want them to transfer the prescription on file at your previous pharmacy to the new pharmacy so you can fill it.

-We meet within a month after the initial visit to re-evaluate changes and progress.
-The actual schedule of our meetings, however, remains highly flexible depending on your preferences and needs.
-Work and family obligations are taken into account when scheduling follow-up appointments.
+We meet within a month after our 1st visit to re-evaluate changes and progress.
+The actual schedule of our meetings after first visit is flexible--depending on your preferences and needs.

-These appointments may occur as infrequently as three times a year if you are feeling well; this is essential for maintaining good contact and oversight of your medication.
+Appointments are essential for maintaining good contact and oversight of your medication.

 No problem--as long as you don’t mind waiting if someone who is scheduled & arrives on time is seen before you.
 If you do not show for the appointment, you may be charged $40.
 There is no charge if you are simply late for the appointment.

-Secure electronic communication through the free portal at www.patientally.com is the best way to reach Susan Eby for non-emergency issues.
+Secure electronic communication through the portal www.patientally.com is the best way to reach Susan Eby for non-emergency issues.
 Here, you can make schedule requests through the calendar or ask a question.
 Voice messages and electronic communication are returned by the end of each business day; however, it may take up to one business day to return your call.
 Access to the www.patientally.com portal is provided at the first appointment scheduled.
 Using Chrome browser, you can click on the appointment page at Patient Ally portal and then click my mailing address in upper left hand corner--this allows you access to upcoming times and dates available to choose from.
 My schedule is from 8:30am to 6:30pm Monday through Friday.
 The schedule will only show available time slots.
 Once you find a date and time that works well for your schedule, please click that available time slot to submit an appointment request.

 Your pharmacy filed your prescription away until needed or until it was time for your insurance to process a new prescription.
-Because it was a new prescription, regardless that the medication remained unchanged, it's considered a new, not a refill prescription.
-Ask your pharmacy to check your "file" for the medication received on your last appointment date.
+Because it was a new prescription, regardless that the medication remained unchanged, it's considered a new--not a refill--prescription.
+Ask your pharmacy to check your "file" for the medication on hold they received on your last appointment date.